COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Inner Nav

-Eating well during your pregnancy will support the development of your growing baby and help you feel your best.
-Canada’s Food Guide can help you choose a variety of foods, helping you get all the important nutrients you and your growing baby need.
+The food you eat during your pregnancy will support the development of your growing baby and help you feel your best.
+Eating a variety of foods will help you get all the important nutrients you and your growing baby need.

 • Eat regular meals with snacks in between.
-Consult Canada’s Food Guide.
 Try making half your plate vegetables and fruit.

-• Eat a variety of vegetables and fruit, whole grain and protein foods (e.g. fish, meat, poultry, milk, yogurt, cheese, eggs).
-Choose protein foods that come from plants (e.g. beans, legumes, nuts, seeds, tofu) more often.
+• Eat a variety of vegetables and fruit (fresh, frozen and canned), whole grain and protein foods (e.g., fish, meat, poultry, milk, yogurt, cheese, eggs).
+Choose protein foods that come from plants (e.g., beans, legumes, nuts, seeds, tofu) more often.
+Visit Canada's Food Guide for more information.

 • Drink water regularly to stay hydrated.

-• Choose milk or unsweetened fortified soy beverages daily.
-Soy beverages have more protein than most other plant-based beverages.
+• Choose milk or unsweetened fortified plant-based beverages daily.
+Soy beverages usually have more protein than most other plant-based beverages.

-• Include healthy fats (e.g. fatty fish, nutes, seeds, non-hydrogenated margarine, avocado, vegetable oil-based salad dressings, or vegetable oils such as canola and olive) daily at your meals and snacks.
+• Include fats that support growth and development (e.g., fatty fish, nuts, seeds, non-hydrogenated margarine, avocado, vegetable oil-based salad dressings, or vegetable oils such as canola and olive) daily at your meals and snacks.

 • Fish can provide important nutrients that support a healthy pregnancy and breast milk production.
 However, some types of fish contain mercury, which can harm your baby’s brain development.
-Choose fish low in mercury.
+Choose fish low in mercury such as canned light tuna.
+2

-• Limit foods high in saturated fats, sodium, and sugar.
+• Read nutrition labels to choose items with lower saturated fats, sodium, and sugar.

-• Pregnant people need more energy from food in the second and third trimesters and while breastfeeding.
-This means you may need a little more food each day such as an extra nourishing snack.
+• Pregnant people need more food in the second and third trimesters and while breastfeeding.
+This means you may need an extra nourishing snack or small meal.

 • Being mindful of how you eat is also important during pregnancy.
 Take time to enjoy eating and limit distractions during meals and snacks.
 Include culture and food traditions into your meal planning.